 Will it hurt?

-Can I have pain medication during the screening test?
+Can I have pain medication during the screening trial?

-Your clinician may reduce or withdraw your oral medication 1 to 2 weeks prior to the test.
-During the screening test, oral medication may be given for breakthrough pain.
+Your clinician may reduce or withdraw your oral medication 1 to 2 weeks prior to the trial.
+During the trial, oral medication may be given for breakthrough pain.
 Never stop taking your prescribed pain medication without first consulting your clinician.

-Will I receive the same relief that I get during the screening test when I receive my permanent neurostimulator?
+Will I receive the same relief that I get during the screening trial when I receive my permanent neurostimulator?

-If the screening test has been successful and you go on to receive the permanent system, your pain relief may differ slightly.
-This is because the leads may be in a slightly different location than during the screening test.
+If the trial has been successful and you go on to receive the permanent system, your pain relief may differ slightly.
+This is because the leads may be in a slightly different location than during the trial.
 Be sure to tell your clinician about the way you feel so that changes can be made that will give you the best pain relief possible.

-After the screening test, how long will it be until the neurostimulation system is implanted?
+After the screening trial, how long will it be until the neurostimulation system is implanted?

-If you decide to proceed with neurostimulation therapy, in most cases there will be a waiting period after the screening test and before your implant procedure.
+If you decide to proceed with spinal cord stimulation, in most cases there will be a waiting period after the trial and before your implant procedure.
 This will give the area in your back where the leads were placed time to heal, for your insurance provider to be notified, and for the surgery to be scheduled.